 Historic Bed and Breakfast in Hancock, New Hampshire

-In continuous operation since 1789, the Hancock Inn is the state’s oldest original inn and one of the oldest in New England.
-When it began offering accommodations and meals to travelers, George Washington was in the first year of his presidency and the Revolutionary War had ended just six years before.
+The Hancock Inn is the oldest inn in New Hampshire, and one of the oldest bed and breakfasts in New England.
+When it began offering accommodations and meals to travelers in 1789, the Revolutionary War had been over for just six years and George Washington was in the first year of his presidency.

 Upcoming Eventsmore events

 - Peterborough Players Winter Season – “The Santaland Diaries” at 07:30PM, Wednesday 07 December 2016

 - Peterborough Players Arts on Screen – War Horse at 01:00PM, Sunday 11 December 2016

 - Sixth Annual Holiday Open House and Journey to Bethlehem at 02:00PM, Sunday 11 December 2016

 How about a little peace on earth before the frenetic holiday season?
 The Boston Globe directs readers to the quiet comforts of New England inns, The Hancock Inn included.
 Very nice.